jaeti01/userscripts/README.md

 # userscripts
-My place for user scripts
+My place for user scripts deployed in tampermonkey, greasemonke and the like